ankueken/network_reduction_by_balanced_complexes/README.md

 --------------------

 Standard computer with any operating system, the code was tested 	on Windows 10.
-To run the code R language with package igraph and R.matlab as well 	as MATLAB together with Optimization Toolbox, glpk solver and CobraToolbox
+To run the code R language with package igraph and R.matlab as well as MATLAB together with Optimization and Deep Learning Toolbox, glpk solver and CobraToolbox
 Heirendt et al. 2019, Nature Protocols https://opencobra.github.io/cobratoolbox/stable/installation.html) for MATLAB have to be installed.

 Tested for R version 4.0.2, igraph v.
 1.2.5, R.matlab v.
 3.6.2,